Stations of the Cross>

 S. Barnabas, Pitshanger Lane, North Ealing, W5 - still original sepia colour.

-S. Andrew, St. Andrew's Road Fulham, W14 - still original sepia colour.
+S. Andrew, Greyhound Road, West Kensington, W14 - still original sepia colour.

 S. Michael and All Angels, Bath Road, Bedford Park, W4 - which only has one Station - no. XIV, hidden away in a corner of the church - but beautifully coloured and in appearance of a very high quality.